-The Trust have a duty to ensure your individual rights are considered.
-If you would like to exercise any of the above listed individual rights you should speak to your clinical team in the first instance (if possible)

-and/or the Trust's Data Protection Officer for advice.
-Your clinical team will liaise with the Data Protection Officer in ensuring that your right is exercised in the appropriate way.
+The Trust must make sure your individual rights are respected.
+If you want to use any of the rights listed above, you should first speak to your clinical team if you can.
+You can also contact the Trust's Data Protection Officer for advice.
+Your clinical team will work with the Data Protection Officer to make sure your rights are handled properly.